Millions Of People Still Use Netflix To Rent DVDs

 — Ryan Joseph Kirby (@ryankirbz) August 26, 2018

-Sarandos clarified that while Netflix has made no real effort to save the DVD side of the business, DVD rentals is still something their customers really want.
+Sarandos clarified that while Netflix has made no real effort to save the DVD side of the business, DVD rental is still something their customers really want.

 “We never spent one minute trying to save the DVD business.
 And yet even as it scales unprecedented heights, the company does still send DVDs via its trademark red envelopes to about 3 million subscribers.”